UniMath/agda-unimath/src/ring-theory/invertible-elements-rings.lagda.md

 ## See also

-- The group of multiplicative units of a ring defined in [`ring-theory.groups-of-units-rings`](ring-theory.groups-of-units-rings.md).
+- The group of multiplicative units of a ring is defined in [`ring-theory.groups-of-units-rings`](ring-theory.groups-of-units-rings.md).